microsoft/vscode-docs/api/extension-guides/web-extensions.md

 There are currently three ways to test a web extension before publishing it to the Marketplace.

-* Use the [vscode-test-web](https://github.com/microsoft/vscode-test-web) node module to open a browser containing VS Code Web including your extension, served from a local server.
+* Use the [@vscode/test-web](https://github.com/microsoft/vscode-test-web) node module to open a browser containing VS Code Web including your extension, served from a local server.
 * Use VS Code Desktop with the `--extensionDevelopmentKind=web` option to run your web extension in a web extension host running in VS Code Desktop.
 * Sideload your extension in a running VS Code Web instance.

-### Test your web extension in a browser using vscode-test-web
+### Test your web extension in a browser using `@vscode/test-web`

-The [vscode-test-web](https://github.com/microsoft/vscode-test-web) node module offers APIs and a CLI to test a web extension in a browser of choice.
+The [@vscode/test-web](https://github.com/microsoft/vscode-test-web) node module offers APIs and a CLI to test a web extension in a browser of choice.

 The `vscode-test-web` utility downloads the web bits of VS Code, starts a local server, and opens a browser (Chromium, Firefox, and Webkit) with VS Code.